artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 These are 15-30 minute informal chats, but from an employers perspective they are definitely a good way to filter candidates.
 A coffee is time-cheap, interviews are time-expensive.
 So ask someone on the dev team to do them, you'll usually get a yes.
 Tamar Nachmany has some [great, salient points](https://booleancubes.tumblr.com/post/137057622039/the-networking-with-awesome-strangers-checklist) on the right way to pitch these emails.

+It's definitely worth doing your homework on both the person doing coffee, and the company they work for.
+A coffee could turn into an interview.

 ### On an Intro Email

 Look at the language in the jobs page, and have your email / intro letter reflect that.
 When I receive very formal "dear hiring manager" emails it reflects badly on the applicant, [our jobs page](https://www.artsy.net/article/artsy-jobs-mobile-engineer) states to not worry about that, as we're not that kind of culture.